Capgemini/azure-devops-extension-xrm-build/README.md

 ## Usage

-After installing, navigate to a new or existing Azure DevOps build pipeline, from there any of the following tasks should be available to be added and configured.
+After installing, navigate to a new or existing Azure DevOps build pipeline, from there the following tasks should be available to be added and configured.

-Below is a summary of each task, click on a header to view more information on [the wiki](https://github.com/Capgemini/azure-devops-extension-xrm-build/wiki).
+Below is a summary of each task, click on the task name to view more information on [the wiki](https://github.com/Capgemini/azure-devops-extension-xrm-build/wiki).

 ### [Dynamics 365: Combine Static and Templated PackageDeployer Artefacts](https://github.com/Capgemini/azure-devops-extension-xrm-build/wiki/Usage#Dynamics-365-Combine-Static-and-Templated-PackageDeployer-Artefacts)